tlrx/elasticsearch-view-plugin/README.md

 Similar to the [scripting module](http://www.elasticsearch.org/guide/reference/modules/scripting.html), the ElasticSearch View Plugin supports predefined templates scripts.

-The scripts can be placed under the `config/views` directory and then referencing them by the script name.
+The scripts must be placed under the `config/views` directory and then referencing them by the script name.
 The way to reference a script differs according to the view language.

 For example, we can create the file  `config/views/copyright.mv` with the following content: